semseysandor/chem-inventory_oop/README.md

 Locationwise you can design *laboratories* (rooms), inside laboratories different *storages* (like cabinets, cupboards, fridges, etc.) and inside storages some *sub- storages* (e.g. shelves of a cupboard).
-Anyway, you can use any logic, nevertheless there is a 3-tier location system.
+Anyway, you can use any logic, nevertheless there is a pre-defined 3-tier location system.

 Compound, batch and pack management is through the web interface.
 Locations & manufacturers are stored in the database as well as user right levels,